-It's a Nashville Baby Boom — See Which Country Stars are Currently Expecting
+It's a Nashville Baby Boom — See Which Country Stars Are Currently Expecting

 Jason Aldean and Brittany Kerr

-Jason Aldean and his wife Brittany Kerr are thrilled to be expecting a baby boy, their first child together.
+Jason Aldean and his wife Brittany Kerr are expecting a baby boy and they couldn't be more thrilled.

 "Both sides of our families are full of girls," he dished to Entertainment Tonight.
 "I have two, my sister's got three, [Brittany's] sister has got two, and so there are no boys at all.
 So, for this to be the first boy in the family on both sides is kind of a special thing for everybody."